poetry-like-code/vaanam/README.md

 Local setup should be complete with this.

 ## Next steps - yet to try these!

+The main important bit is that the React project has `proxy` set to `localhost:3001` in the `package.json` file.
+Take a look!

 From here, you can start working on your project!